 On the other hand, Professor Robert Fastiggi, the other Vatican Insider defender of Amoris Laetitia, answers the first Dubia with a “no” (see here).
 Thus, the “certain cases” of n.
 351 (305) cannot be applied to the D&Rs described in the first Dubia (i.e., those bound by a valid marital bond).
 Indeed, Professor Fastiggi writes: “Nowhere in AL does Pope Francis give explicit permission for divorced and civilly “remarried” Catholics to receive Holy Communion who are not observing continence.
 The “certain cases” in footnote 351 would seem to apply to special situations when there is moral certainty that the prior bond was invalid, but there are no proofs available to demonstrate this invalidity.”
 (Vatican Insider).

 It is clear enough Mr. Walford’s position (see Vatican Insider here) is that those D&Rs with a clear conscience (1) that “their first marriage never existed” or (2) “those who know the situation is not right, yet love the Lord and the Church and desire to grow in a continual conversion” can receive communion.
-Those in the second category are those “bound by a valid marital bond,” explicitly considered the first Dubia.
+Those in the second category are those “bound by a valid marital bond,” explicitly considered by the first Dubia.
 While Fastiggi appears to agree with Mr. Walford on the first category (i.e, where there is moral certainty there is no prior, valid marital bond), it is also clear that Professor Fastiggi, at least by logic of his argument, would reject Mr. Walford’s second category (i.e., D&Rs with an existing, valid marital bond).
 Thus, here we have two of Vatican Insider’s “defenders” of Amoris Laetitia with views on the first Dubia which are not reconcilable with respect to D&Rs bound by a valid marital bond.
 The difference is not insignificant.

 Regarding Doctrinal Development